Gijs6/school.gijs6.nl/site/6VWO/TW1/entl_literatuur.md

 ### Historical context

 The story was written during World War II and published shortly after the war ended.
-It is an allegory of the Russian Revolution of 1917) and the rise of Stalinism.
+It is an allegory of the Russian Revolution of 1917 and the rise of Stalinism.

+*Animal Farm* is a **modernist** story.

 ### Characters